andrewchambers/cc/README.md

 A possibility is that the AST will be able to be dumped to a simple and portable serialization format so that multiple languages can be used (OCAML and Haskell excel at working with trees), This probably is useful for research and experimental backends if well designed.

-To build the main compiler binary:
+Building:

 set the GOPATH to the root.
 On linux I use export GOPATH=`pwd` then execute: go build cc